mobiusml/aana_sdk/README.md

 ## Databases
-The project uses two databases: a vector database as well as a tradtional SQL database, referred to internally as vectorstore and datastore, respectively.
+The project uses two databases: a vector database as well as a traditional SQL database, referred to internally as vectorstore and datastore, respectively.

 ### Vectorstore